 BBC BASIC for Windows is the Copyright © 2001-2013 of R. T. Russell.
 It is supplied for use on one computer at a time only.
 Neither the program nor its accompanying documentation may be copied for simultaneous use by the purchaser nor for use by anyone other than the purchaser (however see above for exceptions related to the use of the manual in schools and colleges).
 Multi-user site licences are available, for example a 10-user licence costs £85, a 20-user licence costs £115 and a 50-user licence costs £185 (all excluding VAT).
 Contact us with your requirements for more details.

-BBC BASIC for Windows message board
+BBC BASIC for Windows support forum

 BBC BASIC for Windows Wiki